gabewomble/lucia-sveltekit-with-prisma/README.md

 Currently, requests which are validated with `auth.validateRequest(request)` error with `AUTH_INVALID_ACCESS_TOKEN`.

+Apologies in advance for the code indentation - I didn't realize my new installation of VSCODE was using 2 tabs for indentation rather than spaces

 ## Repro

 1. Setup a planetscale database and copy the Prisma connection instructions to a `.env` file.